Minoxidil

 1. Before applying minoxidil, make sure your hair is completely dry.
 If you have showered, dry it thoroughly.

 2. Using the lotion dropper, pump 1ml of minoxidil and distribute it to the areas of the scalp where hair loss is most noticeable.
-Try to create partings in your hair so that the minoxidil can more easily come into contact with the scalp.
+Try to part your hair in different parts so that the minoxidil comes into contact with the scalp more easily.

 3. Massage the scalp at the application points and then soap your hands well.